-With having three locations in the Greater Manchester area, our Judo clubs are great places to learn and practice the sport of Judo.
+With having two locations in the Greater Manchester area, our Judo clubs are great places to learn and practice the sport of Judo.
 Led by Sensei Steve Pullen, MBE (7th Dan), our dojos provides a safe and fun environment for the whole family.
 Classes are held on weekday evenings and during the day on the weekends.

 Please refer to the dojo schedule for class times.